umati/UA-CloudPublisher/requirements/Spec.md

 ### Explanation

-A field can also contain properties but no other variables, even though the address space can contain more hierarchies.
+A field can also contain properties but no other variables, even though the _AddressSpace_ can contain more hierarchies.
 Properties of objects also cannot be mapped to the properties of a field.
 Therefore, a uniform mapping is used for objects and variables so that access is always consistent.

 ## Mapping of Events

-Events are also mapped to a DataSet.
-Cause Event have no BrowsePath, the BrowsePath of the SourceName and the EventName is used.
+_Events_ are also mapped to a _DataSet_.
+Because _Events_ have no _BrowsePath_, the _BrowsePath_ of the _SourceNam_ and the _EventName_ is used.
 The mapping itself is analogous to the mapping of objects.

-## Topic Structure of DataSet and MetaDataSet
+## Topic Structure of DataSet and DataSetMetaData

 The generic topic structure for OPC UA is: